The Dictionary of American Regional English describes itself this way:

 Researchers from the DARE project interviewed local informants in all 50 states using 1,847 questions in a standard questionnaire.
 Graduate students fanned out from Madison, Wisconsin in specially-equipped vans to destinations all over the United States.
 Typically they looked for older residents who lived their entire lives in one area.
 The information they gathered gives a fascinating picture of the diversity of spoken English across the country.

 This exercise is modeled after the information-gathering questionnaire used by the DARE researchers.
 Click the thumbnail below to download a pdf with just 40 of those questions.
-Ask an older relative, such as a grandparent or someone else from that generation, and record their answers and any interesting phonetic aspects of those answers.
+Ask an older acquaintance, such as a grandparent or someone else from that generation, and record their answers and any interesting phonetic aspects of those answers.
 Don't worry if you have to leave some of them blank.
+[Update November 2016: you do not have to interview anyone.
+Just look carefully through the questions.]